I thought I share some insights about my decision to go Vegan (food wise) It’s been 6 Months.

 The other problem I had was that basically all the dishes I am used to eat are, well…. not an option anymore.

 So I needed to learn “cooking” from scratch again.
 I had no idea about all the different kinds of beans and lentils out there! honestly the only kind of bean I was able to come up with was the Kidney bean. (used only in Chilli con carne – needless to say I had a lot of catching up to do).

 Coming from eating mostly German dishes, Italian dishes and Swedish dishes (full with meat,cheese,fish and cream….. did I mention cheese? and more cheese!)

-I needed to change a lot in what I can eat since I realised rather early that all these “Vegan meat” options are nothing for me, Soy sausage must be the most disgusting thing I ever ate.
+I needed to change a lot on what I can eat since I realised rather early that all these “Vegan cheese” options are nothing for me, vegan cheese must be the most disgusting thing I ever ate.
 Bäh.

 So what saved me?

 Actually the cultural broadness of Swedish Supermarkets.
 There are 2 (a little bit crazy) supermarkets that more or less speciallized in Middle Eastern / Persian / African Foods and of course there are more then one Chinese and even a Thai food store (yeay!)

 The first thing I did was going into the Middle Eastern/Persian Supermarket and bought all kind of beans I was able to find.
 I’ve never seen most of them ever before and had literally no idea how to cook these or in general what to do with them.
 But thank God there is this thing called the Internet!
 So I was able to Google my way through different recipes that I adapted (usually I call it “veganizing” – I have a whole collection on Pinterest with recipes that are vegan or need to be “veganized).
 Most of the times it’s only to change out the “normal milk” with Oat milk or something similar and obviously not having meat in it.